An insurance company may want to inspect your home for one of several reasons.

 These are the top four reasons an insurance company will contact you to inspect your home.

-- Your home value is higher than average, and the insurance company or your broker wants to verify the value with a professional inspection.
+The insurance company or your broker wants to verify the value with a professional inspection.
 When you first insure your home a broker may use a tool to do an estimated reconstruction cost of your home.
-But a broker is not a professional evaluator, they are only using a tool to help get an approximate estimate based on information you have provided.
-Any time there is a doubt that the basic calculation may be off, or if a home has special features, a broker or an insurance company may decide it is better to go and do an inspection to make sure you are not over-insured or under-insured.
+But a broker is not a professional evaluator.
+They are only using a tool to help get an approximate estimate based on information you have provided.
+Any time there is a doubt that the basic calculation may be off.
+If a home has special features, a broker or an insurance company may decide it is better to go and do an inspection to make sure you are not over-insured or under-insured.

 What To Expect in a Home Inspection For Insurance

-When an insurance company is going to inspect your property, they will usually contact you and make an appointment to visit the premises when you are available.
-It may seem intimidating to have the insurance company inspector come to visit, but it’s important to remember that the inspector is coming to verify the value of the home to make sure that you are insured properly.
+When an insurance company is going to inspect your property, they will usually contact you to make an appointment to visit the premises when you are available.
+It may seem intimidating to have the insurance company inspector come to visit.
+However, it’s important to remember that the inspector is coming to verify the value of the home to confirm that you are insured properly.

 - Take measurements of the living area.

-- Take notes and pictures of any special features of your home or artwork or items of special value that you may want on record if you had a claim
+- Record notes and pictures of any special features of your home or artwork or items of special value that you may want on record if you had a claim

 - Identify any potential liability risks, such as stairs without railings or rooms full of clutter, that could be a fire hazard.